Why cancer treatment runs the risk of becoming unaffordableby Donna Chisholm

 Canadian Rami Rahal, an international expert in data measurement and monitoring, is another keynote speaker at the Wellington conference, and will chair workshops at the Ministry of Health next month to brainstorm a new strategic approach to cancer care here.
 New Zealand last had a comprehensive cancer strategy in a 15-year plan released in 2003.
 That strategy prioritised smoking control, HPV immunisation to prevent cervical cancer, hepatitis C immunisation and breast, cervical and bowel cancer screening programmes, as well as management guidelines for specific cancers.

 In a planning document for 2015-2018, the National Government introduced the target that 90% of patients should receive their first cancer treatment (or other management) within 62 days of being referred with a high suspicion of cancer.
-Latest Ministry of Health figures show that only about half of the 20 DHBs are meeting that goal (see sidebar, page 21).
+Latest Ministry of Health figures show that only about half of the 20 DHBs are meeting that goal (see below).

 Canada is regarded as a world leader in measuring cancer performance and identifying gaps in treatment, but Rahal, executive director of cancer control at the Canadian Partnership Against Cancer, says the systemic problems it is trying to overcome are common to many countries.
 Cancer systems, he says, aren’t beautifully designed, cohesive things, but have been cobbled together in a way that makes them difficult for patients to navigate.